-I posted this meme from the Badass Teachers Association three years ago and it is sadly still relevant.
-What happesn to children when their school work is all externally driven and teacher controlled and directed?
-I believe that children qulckly lose all sense of what motivates them, their “sense of wonder” about the world in all its mystery and magic.
+I posted this meme from the Badass Teachers Association three years ago and it is still relevant.
+When their school work is all externally driven, teacher controlled and directed, children lose all sense of what motivates them.

 Just imagine how these so-called “high standards” might impact a five-year-old with poor motor skills?

-I find myself reacting with an inner cringe when I see a child, age six or seven, fill in the sky instead of using a sky line and ground line as most young children do without prompting.
+I find myself reacting with an inner cringe when I see a child, age six or seven, fill in the sky instead of using a skyline and ground line as most young children do without prompting.
 Here are some paintings from my classroom this year.
 Note the playful brushstrokes and mixed colors.
-I encourage my young artists to make sure they have used the space to express their ideas fully, but I never tell them to fill in every bit of white space on the page.

 Why has conformity become expected?
 Since when did a child’s drawing become subject to such scrutiny?
 Has anyone reflected on what this is doing to a child’s sense of autonomy, their sense of creativity, their sense of wonder?
 Choice-based art teaching and learning, or TAB–Teaching for Artistic Behavior, is a counter-point to this mindless push to make all children conform to arbitrary standards.

 We must do more to advocate for the child, their right to self-expression, no matter what form it takes.